How Do Welding Helmets Work & Why Do You Need One?

 Integrated Respirators

-Many modern helmets feature auto-on and auto-off functions.
-The helmet automatically powers up when it senses movement or exposure to light.
-This ensures that the auto-darkening lens is always ready when needed and the helmet powers down when not in use, preserving battery life.
+Many newer helmets also have auto-on and auto-off functions.
+The helmet automatically powers on when it detects movement and/or light exposure.
+This keeps the auto-darkening lens always ready when needed and the helmet turned down when not in use to conserve battery life.

 Why Welding Helmets Are Critical in Various Welding Techniques